vincentwimmer/PowerAutomate-Bits-And-Bytes/README.md

 # PowerAutomate-Bits-And-Bytes
-> I'll be using images to show how these flows work as I don't like the way sharing exported flows work.
+> I'll be using images to show how these flow examples as I don't like the way sharing exported flows work.

 ### Recursively Remove Spaces From Items In Specified Folder